abus-aikorea/voice-pro/README.md

    - Install ffmpeg and CUDA (if using NVIDIA GPU) on Windows.
    - You only need to run it the first time.
 2. Run `start.bat`
-   - Start Voice-Gulliver.
+   - Start Voice-Pro.
 Web-UI will run automatically.
-   - When running for the first time, Voice-Gulliver is installed first.
+   - When running for the first time, Voice-Pro is installed first.
-   - Voice-Gulliver installation requires an Internet connection, and depending on the system, installation may take more than an hour.
+   - Voice-Pro installation requires an Internet connection, and depending on the system, installation may take more than an hour.
    - Never close the Windows-Command window during installation.
    - If a problem occurs during installation, delete the installer_files folder and run start.bat again.